fferflo/einx/docs/source/faq/solver.rst

 Solver
 ------

-We use a `SymPy <https://www.sympy.org/en/index.html>`_-based solver to determine the depth and expansion of all expressions in stage 2, and the values of all axes in stage 3 by providing equations representing the respective constraints.
+einx uses a `SymPy <https://www.sympy.org/en/index.html>`_-based solver to determine the depth and expansion of all expressions in stage 2, and the values of all axes in stage 3 by providing equations representing the respective constraints.

-Instead of directly applying the solver to these equations, we first determine *equivalence classes* of axes that are known to have the same value (from equations like ``a = b`` and ``a = 1``) and for each equivalence class pass a single variable to `SymPy <https://www.sympy.org/en/index.html>`_.
+Instead of directly applying the solver to these equations, einx first determines *equivalence classes* of axes that are known to have the same value (from equations like ``a = b`` and ``a = 1``) and for each equivalence class passes a single variable to `SymPy <https://www.sympy.org/en/index.html>`_.
 This speeds up the solver and allows raising more expressive exceptions when conflicting constraints are found.